Verdi

 Michael Hayes, tenor and Philip Cokorinos, bass-baritone.

-an interview I had with conductor Laurence Gilgore a few days before the concert
+In an interview I had with conductor Laurence Gilgore a few days before the

-exactly as Verdi wrote and heavily annotated it, and he would defend his strict
+perform it, exactly as Verdi wrote and heavily annotated it, and he would defend

-construction of the score with orchestra, chorus, singers, and anyone else who
+his strict construction of the score with orchestra, chorus, singers, and anyone

-detailed notes, and along with the resident orchestra of Connecticut Grand Opera
+notes, and along with the resident orchestra of Connecticut Grand Opera and

 Connecticut , Choral Arts Society and the Fairfield University Chamber Singers,